 The Two Types of Diabetes

-Type 1 Diabetes is an autoimmune disease where the body’s immune system destroys the pancreas’s beta cells, which are the cells that produce insulin.
-Insulin is a hormone which is essential for moving sugar and certain other nutrients from the blood too other body cells.
-All cells need sugars and other nutrients to allow the body to properly function.
-Type I Diabetes usually affects young people, but can occur at any time in life.
-Along with genetic factors, scientists now believe that a virus or toxin may cause the immune system to begin destroying these insulin-making cells.
-However, I would like to make this clear that the main focus of this article is to discuss Type 2 Diabetes and prevention.
+Type 1 Diabetes is an autoimmune disease in which the immune system damages beta cells in the pancreas that produce insulin.
+Insulin is a hormone and is vital for transferring sugar and several other nutrients from the blood to other body cells.
+All cells require sugars and other nutrients to allow the body to function properly.
+Type I Diabetes ordinarily affects young people, but can take place at any time in life.
+Along with genetic factors, experts now conclude that a virus or toxin may cause the immune system to begin destroying these insulin-making cells.

-Type 2 Diabetes or Diabetes Mellitus is by far more common than Type 1.
-Approximately 95 percent of Diabetic sufferers today are of this type.
-Symptoms occur later in life and the causes are due to the pancreas not producing enough insulin, or the body does not use insulin effectively (insulin resistance).
-The physiological results are the same as with Type I Diabetes as sugar and other nutrients accumulate in the blood instead of being delivered to the cells.
-The buildup of glucose (sugar) in blood affects the whole body and can have long-term serious consequences.
+Type 2 Diabetes or Diabetes Mellitus is by far more prevalent than Type 1.
+Approximately 90 percent of Diabetic sufferers today are of this kind.
+Indications occur later in life, and the causes are due to the pancreas not manufacturing enough insulin, or the body does not use insulin efficiently (insulin resistance).
+The physiological outcomes are the same as with Type I Diabetes as sugar and other nutrients accumulate in the blood instead of being transported to the cells.
+The accumulation of glucose (sugar) in the blood affects the whole body and can have long-term severe consequences.
 Increased urination can cause dehydration and pressure on kidneys.
 Severe dehydration can lead to Diabetic Coma.
 Long-term high levels of blood sugar can affect the eyes, heart, small blood vessels and kidneys: All of which can lead to infections, strokes and heart attacks.

-Detecting the early onset of type II diabetes can be difficult as symptoms are so mild that many people do not notice them: Some may not even aware of the fact that they have diabetes.
-Mild symptoms, such as increased thirst, hunger, blurred vision, frequent urination, weight gain, tingling in feet, are often overlooked, but prolonged accumulation of sugar in the blood can eventually be life-threatening.
+Detecting the early onset of type II diabetes can be difficult as signs are so mild that many people do not notice them: Some may not even be cognizant of the fact that they have diabetes.
+Mild symptoms, such as increased thirst, hunger, blurred vision, frequent urination, weight gain, tingling in feet, are often easy to ignore, but prolonged accumulation of sugar in the blood can ultimately be life-threatening.

 - Eye Damage is often the first problem.
 Damage to the small blood vessels of the retina can lead to an increased risk of developing cataracts, glaucoma, and blindness.